PWD's plan to install Gandhi statue at Nelson Mandela Marg faces hurdle due to height | Science-Environment

 - India

-The Public Works Department's plan to install Mahatma Gandhi's statue at Nelson Mandela Marg here has hit a roadblock due to the height of the sculpture, officials said on Thursday.
+The Public Works Department's (PWD) plan to install Mahatma Gandhi's statue at Nelson Mandela Marg here has hit a roadblock due to the height of the sculpture, officials said.

-The design of the statue, which is 50-feet-tall, has been modified thrice to make it aerodynamically more stable, they said.
+The design of the statue, which is 50-ft-tall, has been modified thrice to make it aerodynamically more stable, they said on Thursday.

-The statue was supposed to be installed three months ago, officials said.
+The statue was supposed to be installed three months ago, the officials said.

 ''The department does not want to hurry the installation.
 We have sought the help of experts from IIT Delhi.
-It is likely to be solved within four to five days,'' he said.
+It is likely to be solved within four to five days,'' an official said.

+Following the approval of the design from IIT Delhi, the statue will be installed, he said.

 The Nelson Mandela Road is one of the 16 stretches being revamped under the government's ambitious streetscaping project aimed at decongesting, redesigning and beautifying 540 km of roads across the national capital.